 Uplift commitment to data protection

 Transparency and accountability are core principles at Uplift, which is why we respect your rights to privacy and data control.
-Participants and members can expect full compliance with both General Data Protection Regulations (GDPR) and Ireland’s own data protection laws.
+Participants and members can expect full compliance with both the General Data Protection Regulation (GDPR) and Ireland’s own data protection laws.

 Purpose of this Policy

 As a data controller, Uplift and its staff (hereafter referred-to collectively as Uplift) must comply with the data protection Principles set out in the relevant Irish and EU legislation.